-Penn's 263rd Commencement ceremony will take place on Monday, May 20, 2019 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
-The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Bryan Stevenson, Public interest lawyer and author; Founder and Executive Director, The Equal Justice Initiative which in 2018 created the Legacy Museum and National Memorial for Peace and Justice.
+Penn's 266th Commencement ceremony for the Class of 2022 will take place on Monday, May 16, 2022 in Franklin Field at 10:15 a.m., and is preceded by student and academic processions through campus.
+The ceremony will end at approximately noon and will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Ken Burns, American documentary filmmaker, recipient of 16 Emmy Awards and 2 Academy Award nominations.

 In addition to the Commencement and Baccalaureate ceremonies, each school also hosts a ceremony for the students enrolled in that particular school.
-During this ceremony, the student's name will be called and he/she will walk across the stage.
+During this ceremony, the student's name will be called and the student will walk across the stage.
 For information on the school ceremonies, visit the School Ceremonies page.

 Commencement Webcast and Multimedia Archives